 Rosemary McDermott is a nurse that has worked in the field of oncology for over 40 years.
 She retired in 2016.
-She worked at Compass Oncology as a patient education and community outreach coordinator for 16 years.
+She worked at Compass Oncology as

 She worked in Legacy Good Samaritan’s Oncology inpatient units and outpatient clinics and as a Nurse Coordinator at Cancer Care Resources from 1974 to 2000.

 Having seen the firsthand effects that cancer and cancer treatment have on her clients, Rosemary appreciates the role Komak plays in assisting patients.
 When she was recruited to join the Board, she seized the opportunity to make an impact.

 Lisa is a former elementary teacher with over 15 years in the classroom.
 While teaching, she also did volunteer work with various national and community non-profit organizations.
 After leaving the field of education, Lisa worked as the Volunteer and Outreach Coordinator for Cancer Care Resources, a local non-profit assisting families and individuals affected by cancer.
 These past opportunities have provided Lisa with a great deal of experience in non-profit management.
 She is thankful for the opportunity to be involved with Komak.
 She sees this work as a way to honor loved ones that have faced the battle against cancer.